Recently Viewed Topics

 Follow these hardware requirements and guidelines to maximize your SecurityCenter performance.
 Always consider the specific needs of your organization.

-For specific hardware recommendations, see the General Requirements Guide.
+For specific physical hardware recommendations, see the General Requirements Guide.
+SecurityCenter is not supported in cloud-based environments.

 Network Interface Requirements